 To ensure the sustainable protection of significant water resources, the CD: WEM implemented the Resource Directed Measures (RDM) process outlined in Regulation 2(4) of the National Water Act (NWA, No. 36 of 1998).
 Through this process, the department strives to establish a sustainable level of protection for the groundwater Reserve in alignment with the Water Resource Classes (WRCs) and their corresponding Resource Quality Objectives (RQOs).
-The groundwater Reserve determination study plays a vital role in facilitating the completion of the RDM procedure and supporting the fulfilment of these objectives.
+This groundwater Reserve determination study plays a vital role in facilitating the completion of the RDM procedure for the Berg catchment and supporting the fulfilment of these objectives.

-This report followed the eight-step groundwater Reserve determination procedure (WRC, 2013) and aimed to develop operational scenarios to assess their socio-economic and ecological impacts (i.e., Step 5 of Groundwater Reserve Determination Manual or GRDM) for the aquifer-specific Groundwater Resource Units (GRUs) identified in Step 2 of the GRDM.
-After conducting an extensive literature review to gain insights into the current and future trends of groundwater resources in the Berg catchment, this report presented a series of predictive scenarios (Table A).
+This study follows the eight-step groundwater Reserve determination procedure (WRC, 2013) and aimed to develop robust operational scenarios to assess their socio-economic and ecological impacts (i.e., Step 5 of Groundwater Reserve Determination Manual or GRDM) for the aquifer-specific Groundwater Resource Units (GRUs) identified in Step 2 of the GRDM.
+The purpose of this report was to comprehensively reassess the operational scenarios, outlined in Deliverable 3.5: Operational Scenarios & Socio-Economic and Ecological Consequences Report, with inputs from relevant stakeholders.
+Based on these inputs and after conducting an extensive literature review to gain insights into the current and future trends of groundwater resources in the Berg catchment, this report presents a series of scenarios (Table A).

-The scenarios were developed in collaboration with stakeholders and primarily focused on climate change, population growth, water supply scheme development, sectoral growth and the impact of invasive alien plants (IAPs).
-The impacts on the groundwater Reserve, recharge and water use resulting from these scenarios were evaluated and will be reevaluated with further stakeholder input in Step 6 of the GRDM.
+The scenarios were developed in collaboration with stakeholders and primarily focused on climate change, population growth, water supply scheme development, water conveyance, water sectoral growth and the impact of invasive alien plants (IAPs).
+The impacts on the groundwater Reserve, recharge and water use resulting from these scenarios were evaluated.